 - Are critically ill or injured, and - Need intensive, comprehensive observation and care. - Is separate from: - The surgical recovery room - Rooms, beds, and wards customarily used for patients not requiring intensive care. - Is equipped with special lifesaving equipment for the care of the critically ill or injured. - Is under close observation by specially trained staff assigned exclusively to the ICU on a 24-hour basis. - Has a physician assigned to the ICU on a full-time basis.

 An intensive care unit that meets the definition above may include hospital units with the following names:

 - Burn unit

 - Coronary care unit or CCU

-- Neonatal Intensive care unit or NICU

-- Pulmonary care unit or PCU

 - Intensive care nursery or ICN

-- Transplant unit

 - Intensive care unit or ICU